octobercms/docs/cms-pages.md

 <a name="dynamic-pages"></a>
 ## Dynamic pages

 Inside the [Twig section](themes#twig-section) of a page template, you can use any [functions, filters, and tags provided by October](../markup).
 Any dynamic page requires **variables**.
-In an October page, variables can be prepared by the page, layout [PHP section](themes#php-section), or by [Components](components).
+In October, variables may be prepared by the page, layout [PHP section](themes#php-section), or by [Components](components).
 In this article, we describe how to prepare variables in the PHP section.

 <a name="page-life-cycle"></a>
 ### Page execution life cycle